-In the dualistic stance, the self exists independently from other people, from the world, and from any sort of eternal ordering principle such as God.
+In the dualistic stance, the self exists separately from other people, from the world, and from any sort of eternal ordering principle such as God.
+Fear of contamination by the nebulosity of reality—always changing and ambiguous—motivates dualism.

 Dualism comes in both eternalist and nihilist forms.
 Eternalist dualism is typical of traditional Western religions.
 It holds that the true self, or soul, is separate from God, or other eternal ordering principle.
 God is transcendent and separate from the world.
 (Eternalist monism, by contrast, asserts the ultimate identity of God, the world, and the soul.)